-As these incentives do not involve financial compensation it is important that they appeal to intrinsic needs, like feeling respected, valued, appreciated, and fulfilled at work.
+As free employee recognition ideas and incentives do not involve financial compensation it is important that they appeal to intrinsic needs, like feeling respected, valued, appreciated, and fulfilled at work.
 Non-monetary incentives are meant to have a positive effect on company culture by improving employee self-worth.
 These intrinsic rewards have a major benefit - they positively impact employee engagement and loyalty to the company, which in turn increases employee morale and productivity.

 The Difference Between Monetary and Non-monetary Incentives

-Monetary incentives give additional performance-based financial compensation to employees.
+Monetary incentive compensation gives additional performance-based financial compensation to employees.
 These are cash rewards and bonuses given for meeting goals, or for exceptional accomplishments.